ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+die to-night, My friends would look upon
+my quiet faca Before they laid it in its
+resting-place, ^nd deem that death bad
+left it almost fair : And, layinp snow
+white flowers against my hair, Would
-mooth it down with tearful tenderness,
+smooth it down with tearful tenderness,
 And fold my bauds with linjrerinsr
 caressPoor hands, so empty and so cold
 to-night !
 If I should die to-night My